Vitouliss/Vitouliss-CC-OS/README.md

 # What are you doing with this currently?

-Well, I'm trying to make it into a Operating system if School and indolence did not get in the way.
+Well, I'm trying to make it into a Operating system if school and indolence did not get in the way.